Bramstorp/Ecommerces_Django/README.md

 -Login requriment

--group based security
+-Group based security

--Order items in add to cart
+-Add Product to cart

+-Checkout (No payment atm)

 --Setup--

 All libaryes need it in the requirment.txt

 --Running Script--